 While it may take a little more thought and time than simply chucking half your clothes in the bin then heading to the nearest chain store to stock up on the latest trends, it’s a rewarding process that benefits you, workers, animals, and the planet in the long run.

 Step four: Get your goodies

 So, you know exactly what you have and what you need.
-Time to get your goodies!
-As mentioned earlier, after you’ve exhausted the ‘shop your closet’ option and made any repairs, the next best thing is second hand.
+Time to get your goodies.
+As mentioned earlier, after you’ve exhausted the “shop your closet” option and made any repairs, the next best thing is second hand.
 Why not meet up with a few friends and see if they want to swap their summer dresses for yours or take a couple of t-shirts off your hands?
 Next, head to your local second hand shop or jump online to one of the many second hand apps and websites for pre-loved or vintage gear.
-If, after all that, you still can’t quite find what you’re looking for, it’s time to invest in some quality, ethical fashion pieces for your sustainable summer capsule wardrobe that should last you many summers to come.
+If, after all that, you still can’t quite find what you’re looking for, it’s time to invest in some quality, responsibly-made fashion pieces for your more sustainable summer capsule wardrobe that should last you many summers to come.

 A few of my favourite hot-weather staples

 These brands are rated “Good” or “Great” on the directory, which means they prioritise people, the planet, and animals when producing their clothes and accessories.